 The Department for Education (DfE) issued guidance to universities on key worker status alongside a template authorisation letter which can be given to staff.
 DfE has clarified that universities can also provide staff employed by private PBSA providers with these authorisation letters.

-The government has introduced emergency legislation through the Coronavirus Act 2020 to ban evictions for commercial tenants which has been extended until the end of 2020 (with the ability for this deadline to be further extended).
+The government has introduced emergency legislation through the Coronavirus Act 2020 to ban evictions for commercial tenants which has been extended until the end of March 2021.
+After this, the commercial moratoriums will be lifted.

 The Government has published guidance for residential landlords and tenants: